-CDI occurs mostly in elderly and severely ill patients who are hospitalized or reside in long-term care facilities where environmental exposure to C. difficile spores is common.
-Infection in children is less common.
-Neonates are known to be colonized with C. difficile but are asymptomatic, possibly because of the lack of specific binding sites in their gastrointestinal tract.
+CDI occurs mostly in elderly and severely ill patients who are hospitalized or reside in long-term care facilities where environmental exposure to C difficile spores is common.
+Infection in children is less common, but pediatric cases have risen since 2000 in both community and health care settings.
+Neonates are known to be colonized with C difficile but are asymptomatic, possibly because of the lack of specific binding sites in their gastrointestinal tract.

 Most of the infections occur after use of antibiotics, which disrupt the normal intestinal flora.
 Any antibiotic, even when used for a short duration such as for surgical prophylaxis, can lead to CDI.
-Some recent studies have linked infection more commonly with the use of fluoroquinolones and cephalosporins.
-In the 1980s, clindamycin was the antibiotic most commonly reported to cause disease, and it remains an important risk factor for CDI.
+Some studies have linked infection more commonly with the use of third- and fourth-generation cephalosporins, fluoroquinolones, carbapenems, and clindamycin.
 CDI has also been associated with cytotoxic chemotherapy, use of proton pump inhibitors, and histamine receptor antagonists, although some of the data are conflicting.

-Other risk factors for CDI include enteric feeding, gastrointestinal surgery, inflammatory bowel disease, prolonged hospitalization, and immunocompromised states such as human immunodeficiency virus (HIV) infection or solid organ or bone marrow transplantation.
-Patients who are able to mount an antibody response to toxin A after acquisition of C. difficile are less likely to develop symptomatic disease and to have recurrent disease.
+Other risk factors for CDI include enteric feeding, gastrointestinal surgery, inflammatory bowel disease, chronic kidney disease, end-stage renal disease, prolonged hospitalization, and immunocompromised states such as human immunodeficiency virus (HIV) infection or solid organ or stem cell transplantation.
+Patients who are able to mount an antibody response to toxin A after acquisition of C difficile are less likely to develop symptomatic disease and to have recurrent disease.

 The incubation period for CDI is not well-established but may occur within 2-7 days after colonization.
 Most symptomatic patients have received antibiotics within the previous 14 days.